michaelkolesidis/emoji-minesweeper/README.md

 ![End modal](./screenshots/end_stats_v8b.png)

 When a game is won, a modal containing stats about the current game appears.
+If you close it with the Close button or by clicking outside it, clicking or tapping anywhere inside the board opens it again.
 Let's see what's included:

 #### Time